 If you suspect that someone else knows your PIN, contact ANZ immediately.
-You can request a new PIN to be mailed to you by calling 13 22 73.
+You can request a new PIN to be mailed to you by calling 1800 033 844 (24 hours a day).

 Emergency telephone numbers are also displayed on, or within the immediate vicinity of, all ANZ ATMs in Australia.